karlklin/math-competition-redux-learning/docs/tech-meeting.md

 - it may cause unpredicted regressions (update result case)
 - it's safer to use action to update it as it helps to better structure the code
 - MobX can be configured so it forces using actions
+- for async actions you cannot modify state in the callback.
+For async/await use `runInAction()`

 ```javascript
     configure({